jdevfullstack-tutorials/resolution-and-screen-size/README.md

 the context of the size of the screen.

-Resolution is always expressed as a fixed number of pixel horizontally and vertically.
+Resolution is always expressed as a fixed number of pixels horizontally and vertically.
 So, 1920x1080 resolution means, 1920 pixels arranged horizontally and 1080 pixels vertically.

-As was mentioned, this will not be always good if the screen is large enough.
+As was mentioned, this will not always be good if the screen is large enough.
 This will be truly pixelated for normal viewing distance for a computer monitor.